szapp/FeatShare/doc/buildSetup.rst

 Finally, hit the "Build Setup" button and wait for the file compression to finish.
 The duration of building a setup depends on the size of the files added.
+Afterwards, everything will be packed into a single executable.